ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### REST API for company accounts [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-This release adds new endpoints that allow you to manage companies in your platform with REST API:
+Endpoints that allow you to manage companies in your platform with REST API:

 - GET `/sales-representatives` - returns paginated list of available sales representatives